-We are one of the respected registered agents in South Dakota and will be responsible towards initiating incorporation in South Dakota through processing of your Articles of Organization and Certificate of Authority for LLC and Articles of Incorporation and Certificate of Authority for business corporations.
+We are one of the respected registered agents in South Dakota and will be responsible towards initiating incorporation in South Dakota through processing of your Articles of Organization and Certificate of Authority for LLCs and Articles of Incorporation and Certificate of Authority for business corporations.

 Articles of Incorporation and Certificate of Authority

 You will be required to file “Articles of Incorporation” pursuant to SD Codified L § 47-1A-203 (2014), if your business is a domestic corporation.
 You will have to file a “Certificate for Authority” pursuant to SD Codified L § 47-1A-921.3 (2014), if it is a foreign business entity.
-In order to streamline the process of incorporation in South Dakota, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in South Dakota, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in South Dakota, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As a part of the process of company incorporation in South Dakota, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.

 Costs and Fees associated with South Dakota Incorporation